 Copy and paste all of the files from one of the default WordPress themes into your

-theme_repo_name folder.
-If you have an alternative or existing theme you want to use, feel free to copy those over instead of the default theme(s).
+twentyseventeen theme).
+If you have an alternative or existing theme you want to use, feel free to copy those over instead of one of the default theme(s).

-Log in to WordPress on your local machine and activate the new theme.
+Log in to WordPress on your local server and activate the new theme.

 8. Clone your repo via Terminal

-Using the command line on your web server, clone your repository into the
+Using the command line on your remote server, clone your repository into the

 9. Activate the new theme

-Log in to WordPress on the live web server and activate the new theme.
+Log in to WordPress on the remote web server and activate the new theme.

 10. Make changes to your local theme

-Make changes to the theme on your local machine (we like using Sublime Text) then commit and push all of the changes to the remote origin of your repository.
+Make changes to the theme on your local server (we like using Sublime Text) then commit and push all of the changes to the remote repository.

 11. Pull in your changes

-wp-content/themes/theme_repo_name directory to pull in your changes on to the live web server.
-Simply type “git pull” inside the directory and it will make the update.
-If you have a private repo, it will prompt you for your Github username and password before pulling in the latest changes.
+git pull inside the directory and it will make the update.
+If you have a private repository, it will prompt you for your GitHub username and password in Terminal before pulling in the latest changes.